Alynho Haïdara

-Alynho Haidara (born 26 July 2008) is an Ivorian professional footballer who plays as a forward for FC Mainz 05 de Jacqueville.
+Alynho Haidara (born 26 July 2008) is an Ivorian professional footballer who plays as a forward for German club Mainz 05.

 Club career

 As a youth player, Haidara joined the youth academy of FC Mainz 05 de Jacqueville.

 International career

 Haidara is an Ivory Coast youth international.
 During April 2025, he played for the Ivory Coast national under-17 football team at the 2025 U-17 Africa Cup of Nations.

 Style of play

 Haidara plays as a forward.
 English newspaper The Guardian wrote in 2025 that he "is more than just a classic target man.
 While he provides a strong presence in the box, he also drifts wide to link play and create openings for midfield runners breaking into space – hallmarks of the modern centre-forward".